Skip to content

 }

-The above is an example 3-out-of-5 threshold signature, which can be compiled to a P2S address.
+The above is an example of a 3-out-of-5 threshold signature script, which can be compiled to a Pay-to-Script (P2S) address.

-Sending ergs to the resulting address (protected by the threshold sig).
+Sending Ergs to the resulting address locks them under the protection of this threshold signature contract.

 Here is a good introduction to making a signature.